 Federal Reserve Financial Services is committed to providing the answers and information you need.
-Answers to many of our customers most frequently asked questions can be found using the links below.
+Answers to many of our customers' most frequently asked questions can be found using the links below.

 Because ODFIs are responsible for settling payments originated into the ACH network using their RTN, they may be exposed to three primary types of risks:

-Attachment I must be signed by a person listed on the institution's Official Authorization List as having signatory authority.
+Part 6B must be signed by a person listed on the institution's Official Authorization List as having signatory authority.
 The ODFI's End User Authorization Contact (EUAC) will request Subscriber access.

-Please refer to the FedACH Services Fee Schedule for the current fees associated with the FedACH Risk Origination Monitoring service.
+Please refer to the FedACH Services Fee Schedule for the current fees associated with the FedACH Risk Origination Monitoring Service.

 Billing will begin during the first month of access to the service.
 The ODFI determines the effective date for the service.

 - Is email notification the only way an ODFI will know if monitored batches have pended or rejected?